ozoli/scala-rest-blog-service/README.md

 Uses the [Mongo DB Scala Driver](http://mongodb.github.io/mongo-scala-driver/).

 For testing [ScalaTest](http://www.scalatest.org) is used with [Embed Mongo](https://github.com/SimplyScala/scalatest-embedmongo) for integration testing with an embedded MongoDB.

-# Notes

-Run the tests with sbt clean compile test Running sbt test multiple times will result in test failures.

 # Acknowledgements